The Abandoned churchyard at Eysey

 Boxing Day 1899

-Here is how he spent that first Christmas at Hook Farm with his brother Rowland.
+Continuing the story of Elliot Woolford, tenant farmer.
+December 1899 and Elliot spent his first Christmas at Hook Farm with his brother Rowland.

 Tuesday December 26, 1899 St Stephen.
 Bank Holiday